enketo/enketo/packages/enketo-express/tutorials/developing-with-kpi.md

 2. Create or edit `docker-compose.frontend.custom.yml`:

-    > _Note:_ This file is prefered over `docker-compose.frontend.override.yml` since the latter is managed by `kobo-install` and will be overwritten.
+    > _Note:_ This file is preferred over `docker-compose.frontend.override.yml` since the latter is managed by `kobo-install` and will be overwritten.
 Using the former allows you to customize the frontend configuration without losing changes during updates.

         ```yml
         services: